samsonradu/console-subscriber/README.md

  */
 Consolify.init(function(category, args){

-    // you have category (info/warn/error) and the arguments of the console call document.getElementById('console').innerHTML += (category + ": " + JSON.stringify(args) + "\n");
+    // You have category (info/warn/error) and the arguments of the console call.
+Dump them on the page. document.getElementById('console').innerHTML += (category + ": " + JSON.stringify(args) + "\n");

 });